 If your dentist suspects a structural disorder within the joint itself, further studies may be necessary prior to treatment to ensure that a proper diagnosis is made.
 A good screening tool is the panoramic X-ray, but other diagnostic tests also may be required.
 In other cases, an MRI (magnetic resonance imaging) may be used to help your dentist view the soft tissue area surrounding the disc joint.
 A CT (computed tomography) scan to evaluate the bony areas of the jaw and hinge joint may also be needed.
 Depending on what these images reveal, your dentist may recommend an intra-oral appliance, orthodontia or maxillofacial surgery.

-You may be referred to an oral surgeon or oral and maxillofacial surgeon who will further evaluate and treat your TMD condition.
+You may be referred to an oral surgeon who will further evaluate and treat your TMD condition.
 Typically, surgery is considered only after all other conservative TMD treatment options have been attempted.
 However, surgery may not always resolve TMD issues.
 All TMJ-related surgery is performed under general anesthesia.
 An oral surgeon may perform a minor procedure called arthrocentesis.
 During the procedure, your surgeon cleanses the joint by inserting needles into the joint area and dispensing sterile fluid.
 In some cases, the surgeon inserts a scalpel-like instrument inside the joint to remove any tissue adhesions and reposition the disc in the joint hinge.

 Alternative medical treatment for TMD is considered less conservative and unnecessary if you initially receive proper diagnosis and treatment.
-Alternative treatments include transcutaneous electrical nerve stimulation (TENS), ultrasound, trigger-point injections and radio wave therapy.
+Some treatments include transcutaneous electrical nerve stimulation (TENS), ultrasound, trigger-point injections and radio wave therapy.
 TENS and radio wave therapy send low levels of electrical or radio waves of energy to the affected area in order to stimulate blood flow to the joint and surrounding area.
 However, these options do not treat the causes of TMD and may provide only limited, temporary symptomatic relief.